Unity-Technologies/com.unity.multiplayer.docs/docs/installation/migrate-from-matchmaker-to-lobby.md

 For more information, refer to [Using Lobby.](https://docs.unity.com/ugs/en-us/manual/cloud-code/manual/scripts/use-cases/lobby)

 ### Getting joined lobbies

-If a client for some reason loses their knowledge of which lobbies they are in, they may call the <code>[GetJoinedLobbies](https://docs.unity.com/ugs/manual/lobby/manual/get-joined-lobbies)</code> API to see all the lobbies the logged-in player currently belongs to.
+If a client loses their knowledge of which lobbies they are in, they can call the [`GetJoinedLobbies`](https://docs.unity.com/ugs/manual/lobby/manual/get-joined-lobbies) API to see all the lobbies the logged-in player currently belongs to.

-## Additional resources